developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 ---

 ## Overview
 Template Builder is a web-based tool for defining the information captured by SimulScan and determining how it will be processed and made available to applications.
-Templates are the key to controlling SimulScan data-capture features and for processing the data as required.
+Templates are the key to controlling SimulScan data-capture features and for processing acquired data as needed.

 Most acquisition tasks involve capturing data from printed documents, which often vary in size, shape and layout and can be a challenge to accuracy.
-Templates solve this problem by "teaching" SimulScan about the documents it will encounter and defining how to handle the incoming data.
+Templates solve this problem by "teaching" SimulScan about the documents it will encounter and defining how to scan and process data for each instance of a "Templated" document.

 <img style="height:350px" src="msi_reader.png"/>
 *A typical barcode-only form, SimulScan's most common and effective usage scenario*.